duckswipe/mexc-enc/README.md

-Generates Signatures/Encryption required for MEXC’s private API, since the public one is limited in certain aspects (may be used by other exchanges as well)
+Generates Signatures/Encryption required for MEXC’s private API, since the public one is limited in certain aspects

+This may be used for automated trading on mexc.
+Message me if you need help.

 ![alt text](http://i.ibb.co/0rWLTnw/mxc.png)